-The main goal of keyword research for most of us is finding keywords that will bring in traffic and also won’t be difficult to rank on Google.
-Depending on your website you may also want to make sure that these keyword are profitable as well.
+The main goal of keyword research for most of us is being able to find keywords that will bring in traffic, and also won’t be difficult to rank on Google.
+Depending on your website you may want to make sure that these keywords are profitable as well.
 So how do we do that?

-First lets take an example niche.
-Lets say our website is about golf clubs.
+First, let’s take an example niche.
+Let’s say our website is about golf clubs.
 The chances of ever ranking or bringing in traffic for the search term “golf clubs” is a long shot.
-Not to say its impossible but the top 10 search results will most likely be dominated by big companies like Golfsmith, Amazon ect… It would take a long time to try and outrank this type of competition.
-So lets start and get some keyword ideas.
+Not to say it’s impossible but the top 10 search results will most likely be dominated by big companies like Golfsmith, Amazon etc… It would take a long time to try and outrank this type of competition.
+So let’s start and get some keyword ideas.
 We’ll load up the search term golf clubs in Keysearch and take a look.

-Ok we have a bunch of keyword suggestions (701 to be exact) that are related to “golf clubs”.
-What we want to do is figure out which keywords have a good amount of traffic and are fairly profitable.
+Ok, we have a bunch of keyword suggestions (701 to be exact) that are related to “golf clubs”.
+What we want to do is figure out which keywords have a nice amount of traffic and are fairly profitable.
 The way we do this is we use the Volume and CPC data provided.

 – Search volume shows approximately how many searches Google is getting for that particular keyword each month.